-If you’ve spotted a car in the photo, it’s true, there are a couple of cars in the village that are used to drive the one and only road in the village.
-The road is about a mile long and extends into the valley from what I understood.
+If you’ve spotted a car in the photo, it’s true, there are a couple of cars in the village.
+They are driven on the one and only road in the village.
+From what I understood, the road is about a mile long and extends into the valley.

 Nowadays, the village has a permanent population of one – a man in his 70s who likes solitude.

 I commented that the village was very isolated and that I wouldn’t live in a place that isolated.
 Thor explained that it’s impossible to buy or acquire property in Botnen.
-He explained that you’ve got to have the right name and that, basically, the properties are handed down generationally.
+He explained that you’ve got to have the right name and that the properties are handed down generationally.

 It was a lightbulb moment.
-I was wondering who would want to have a property in Botnen and Thor was dreaming of having property there.
+I wondered who would want a property in Botnen, and Thor dreamed of having property there.

 In the summer, the population of Botnen swells to about 20.
 Mostly seniors who want to spend the summer months at the fjord (also very Minnesotan).

 After Botnen, we cruised by one more waterfall, did a few more donuts, and then zoomed back to Øystese.
-The safari lasted 45 minutes and, honestly, my tailbone was ready to get off of that horse-style seat.
+The safari lasted 45 minutes, and my tailbone was ready to get off that horse-style seat.